kiralong/RADseq_pipeline/README.md

 /path/to/stacks/gstacks \
   -I /path/to/directory/with/bam/files \
   -O /path/to/output/directory \
-  -M /path/to/popmap \                    #You will need a text file with a list of all the samples and the population they are in as two columns seperated by tabs.
+  -M /path/to/popmap \
   -t 8                                    #This is the number of threads you want for parallelizing.
 The default without this flag is 1

-#Note that this is the step where you will probably want to remove pcr duplicates if you have paired-end, single-digest RAD data.
+#Note that this is the step where you will probably want to remove pcr duplicates
+#if you have paired-end, single-digest RAD data.
 Then add the flag --rm-pcr-duplicates to the above code.
 ```

 ### Step 5 - Filter Genotypes and Calculate Genome Statistics